Classification: Platinum Chemotherapy

 How to Take Oxaliplatin

-Oxaliplatin is given by intravenous (into a vein) infusion.
+Oxaliplatin is given by intravenous (IV, into a vein) infusion.
 It is often given in combination with other chemotherapy medications such as fluorouracil and irinotecan.
 The dosage and schedule is determined by the person's size, type of cancer, and mode of administration.

 Possible Side Effects of Oxaliplatin